-Given the nature of the underlying receivables, the Directors have considered the conduct provision risk related to PPI and have assessed this to be low.
+Given the nature of the underlying receivables, the members have considered the conduct provision risk related to payment protection insurance ("PPI") and have assessed this to be low.
 There have been no such claims during the reporting period and this will continue to be monitored.